Abbath/Calculator/README.md

 * A signature of the user-defined function consists of a name and arity so `f/0` and `f/1` are different functions
 * Megaparsec backend is available by running with `-bM` or `--backend M` command line flag
 * AlexHappy backend is available by running with `-bA` or `--backend A` command line flag
-* Web interface can be used by running with `-fW` of `--frontend W` command line flag.
+* The web interface can be used by running with `-fW` of `--frontend W` command line flag.
 The web interface is available on 3000 port
 * Comments are supported under Megaparsec backend with syntax `#end comment` and `{inner comment}`
-* With Megaparsec backend you shall not define an operator that starts with the same symbols as the operator with a higher priority
+* With Megaparsec backend you shall not define an operator that starts with the same symbols as the operator with a higher precedence
 * Autocompletion of variables, functions and operators is available on the `Tab` key
 * History is available on the `Up` and `Down` keys
 * Derivative of a function can be symbolically calculated using syntax `df(<function_expression>, <variable name>)`